magnars/confair/README.md

 `:secret/prod` secret, we re-encrypt it with the secret `"foo"`.

-In the example, the old secret is read from disk, while the new secret is included verbatim.
+In the example, the old secret is read from disk, while the new secret is included inline.
 You can mix and match these freely.
+Just make sure you don't check the secret in. :)

 ## License